bhavyaEE/RISCV-CPU/README.md

 Instead of rtl folders, we have uploaded our final code onto separate branches depending on the task - please note that the branches supporting reference code programs will also work for the F1 program; the reason for 4 different branches to separate the tasks is due to the differing Instruction Memory files and testbenches for F1 vs Reference.

+The file inside Data Memory.sv that is read will need to be changed manually to output the PDF for the different .mem files (Gaussian, sine, noisy, triangle).

 The branches to look at are as follows:

 **Single Cycle CPU for F1:**